 How it works

 4) Career Building & Networking: Girls will learn practical tools to maximize their networking abilities, and support them in the process of building their careers and making their dreams a reality.
-Students will learn how to effectively build professional relationships, conduct strategic outreach to organizations in their field of interest, and how to make the most out of volunteer experiences and unpaid internships.
+Students will learn how to effectively build professional relationships, conduct strategic outreach to organizations in their field of interest, and how to make the most out of volunteer experiences and internships.
 Other topics of discussion will include goal setting, time management, and standards of professionalism for career development.

 5) Community Development: Social change within communities takes time, commitment, planning and dedication.
 Participants will be trained in the basics of community organizing, focusing on the five key steps required for the execution of an effective project: identify, plan, budget, implement, and evaluate.
-Before choosing a project, they will learn how to actively engage with key stakeholders within their own communities in order to identify areas of specific need.
+Before choosing a project, they will learn how to actively engage with key stakeholders within their own communities in order to identify specific areas of need.
 They will also learn how to design a strategic timeline, how to secure necessary resources wherever possible, and how to develop and nurture local support for a community improvement project.
 At this stage, students will be assigned to their project teams and begin thinking about their own community projects.
-Each group will be asked to submit a written proposal of their community project for peer review.
+Each group will be asked to submit a written proposal of their community project for review.

 Mentor Matching & Final Project